CroxxN/pulsar/README.md

    For example, AFAIK, there is no way to subscribe to events.

 - Our trusty old friend `libpulse-binding` does a pretty good job tho.
-    I was resitant to use it due to it's scary af funciton parameters, but as I learnt more Rust, I'm beginning to make sense.
+    I was resitant to use it due to it's scary af funciton parameters, but as I learnt more Rust, It's beginning to make sense.

 - That's it.